Policies for a sustainable protein future

 Scientist researching plant-based meat

-Public sector investment in open-access research will maximise the societal benefits of sustainable proteins.
+Public sector investment in open-access research will maximise the societal benefits of alternative proteins.
 Learn how GFI Europe secures public funding for research and development.

 Political meeting

-A clear regulatory path to market is crucial for consumer confidence in sustainable proteins.
+A clear regulatory path to market is crucial for consumer confidence in alternative proteins.
 Learn how GFI Europe supports evidence-based regulation.

 Woman shopping

 Clear labelling helps consumers to make informed and sustainable food choices.
-Learn how GFI Europe protects plain language for sustainable proteins.
+Learn how GFI Europe protects plain language for alternative proteins.

 Forest